SaltyMonkey/fps-manager/README.md

 Automatic installation:
 - Open Tera Toolbox, open `Get More Mods` tab and install it as simple mod.

+## Usage

+By default FPS Manager contains presets 0/1/2 (smth similar with fps utils)

+For advanced usage look into `/docs` folder in mod folder

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.